Skip to main content

 2. Child Find Obligation

-Virginia schools must actively identify, locate, and evaluate all children with disabilities who need special education services.
-This includes children in private schools, homeless children, children who are wards of the state, and highly mobile children.
+Virginia schools carry an active duty here, not a passive one: they must identify, locate, and evaluate every child with a disability who needs special education services.
+That duty extends to children in private schools, children experiencing homelessness, children who are wards of the state, and children who move frequently between districts.

 3. Evaluation Rights